iotaledger/iota-wiki/docs/learn/iota2.0/core-concepts/validators.md

 ## Validator Registration and Committee Selection Process

 To be included in the committee of an epoch, a node must go through three steps: _Registration_, _Activity_, and _Selection_.
-The committee is formed by taking a predetermined number of validators who have the largest stake.
+The committee is formed by taking a predetermined number of random validators who have the largest stake.

 ### Registration